yesil/picosm/README.md

 - `reaction`: react to specific changes
 - `computed`: cache computed values

-Also, an opinionated approach for tracking nested dependencies with `track/untrack` functions is added.
+Also, an opinionated approach for tracking nested dependencies with `track/untrack` functions is added. <br>
 If an observable wants to get notified by another one, these functions can be used.

-## Why Yet Another State Manager

-Libraries like Redux, Zustand, and Nanostores treat the state as a typeless object and require updating to the next version of the state manually.
-This results in verbose code with application logic scattered around in various functions, making it hard to understand.

 ## How to Use